 - DMSO.
 Several studies suggest that DMSO creams may reduce pain and swelling in people with RA and OA.
 But not all studies agree.
 Some find that DMSO is no better than placebo.
 More research is needed.

 One preliminary study found that taking 2,600 mg of MSM per day for 30 days reduced symptoms of seasonal allergies.
-Additional and larger studies are needed to determine whether there is any real effect.
+More research is needed.

 Topical DMSO has been proposed as a treatment to relieve pain and inflammation of shingles (herpes zoster).
 Some evidence suggests it may reduce the number of lesions and lower inflammation.
-But more studies are needed.
+More research is needed.

 Although research is limited, the FDA has approved DMSO to treat interstitial cystitis, a chronic bladder inflammation that causes frequent and nighttime urination, as well as pain.
 When DMSO is used to treat interstitial cystitis, a doctor inserts a liquid solution of DMSO directly into the bladder.
 General anesthesia may be needed because the procedure can be painful and may cause bladder spasms.

 Several case reports suggest that DMSO, applied in creams or taken by mouth, may help treat amyloidosis, a condition where protein builds up in the body's organs and damages them.
 However, because the condition is rare, there are no scientific studies about DMSO and amyloidosis.
 Take DMSO, or apply it in creams, only under your doctor's supervision.

 MSM is found in protein-rich foods, such as eggs, meat, poultry, fish, and legumes.
 Other good sources include garlic, onions, Brussels sprouts, asparagus, kale, and wheat germ.

 Sulfur supplements are available in two main forms: dimethyl sulfoxide (DMSO) and methylsulfonylmethane (MSM).

-Healthy people who eat a well-balanced diet don't usually need extra sulfur.
+Healthy people who eat a well-balanced diet do not usually need extra sulfur.
 However, people who follow a vegan diet may be at risk for sulfur deficiency.

 Ointments, creams, lotions, and dusting powders containing sulfur are available to treat skin rashes.
 Natural sulfur baths, the kind usually found at hot springs, may help ease pain associated with arthritis.